|Jump to a Section:|

 Being a Traveling Nurse can be one of the many options especially for those nurses who like to travel.
 But how to become a traveling nurse?

 The very basic requirement is for you to at least have an associate degree in nursing and has graduated from an accredited professional program for health care in the respective country you want to work.
+Some nurses like to climb the ranks within a hospital by getting a master of nursing degree while others prefer to move around.

 Work experience in nursing will usually depend on the agency you will be employed.
 There are agencies that accept few months of experience on a nursing specialty area on a certain unit in a specific facility.
 But in most cases, the average number of experience required by several agencies is 18 months to a maximum of 2 years.
 It actually depends on which facility you will be assigned.
 It would be wise, therefore, to have enough experience in Medical-Surgical Nursing, or Psychiatric Nursing, or Rehabilitative Nursing, since these are areas in nursing where it is mostly needed in the field.